substratusai/runbooks/docs/container-contract.md

 ## Workdir

-The workdir MUST be set to `/content`.
+The working directory MUST be set to `/content`.

 ```Dockerfile
 WORKDIR /content